hisurfadvisory/MACROSS/core/README.md

 	stringz $filepath

-&emsp;&emsp;screenResults = used for writing results to screen in a colorized table format
+&emsp;&emsp;screenResults = used for writing large-value results to screen in a colorized table format

 	screenResults  $string  $optional_var1  $optional_var2
-	screenResults  'endr'
+	screenResults  -e

-&emsp;&emsp;&emsp;&emsp;-Set $string as "endr" to draw the "end of row" border lines.
+&emsp;&emsp;&emsp;&emsp;-Use "-e" to draw the "end of row" border lines.
 OPTIONAL: Begin any of your string values with "color~" to change the color of the text.
 For example "r~$string" for red text or "m~$optional_var2" for magenta

-&emsp;&emsp;screenResultsAlt = same as above, but formatted differently for small values
+&emsp;&emsp;screenResultsAlt = same as above, but formatted differently for smaller values

-	same as "screenResults" above.

 &emsp;&emsp;sheetz = write results to an excel spreadsheet, with options to highlight text and/or cells in different colors